opensourcedesign/opensourcedesign.github.io/content/jobs/2015-07-10-design-openfarm-mascot-openfarm.md

 status: closed
 compensation: gratis, up for discussion
 contact: simonv3 on twitter or post on github
+how_to_apply: Contact via GitHub (openfarmcc) — simonv3 on twitter or post on github
 ---

 OpenFarm is a free and open database and web application for farming and gardening knowledge.